 It also comes with Oppo Secure keyboard that helps you to keep what you are typing private when you are entering sensitive information such as passwords or when accessing the private safe.
 The secure keyboard does not record your input and thus protects your sensitive data.

-Oppo A5s is equipped with the Helio P35 chipset coupled with 2GB RAM variant with 32GB internal storage, but during testing, it did not show any significant difference in performance when compared to its predecessor OPPO A3s which is powered by Qualcomm Snapdragon 450.
+Oppo A5s is equipped with the Helio P35 chipset coupled with 2GB RAM and 32GB internal storage; however, during our testing, it did not show any significant difference in performance when compared to its predecessor Oppo A3s which is powered by Qualcomm Snapdragon 450.
 Here are the Antutu and Geekbench benchmark scores of Oppo A5s.

 In real life usage, the phone handles general day to day tasks very well.
-It provides great performance in moderate usage, and for simple actions like calling, texting, binge-watching movies and using social media apps, this phone is a good choice which is not a burden on the user’s wallet.
+It provides excellent performance in moderate usage, and for simple actions like calling, texting, binge-watching movies, and using social media apps, this phone is a good choice, which is not a burden on the user’s wallet.

-As smooth as it works in moderate usage, the smartphone cannot handle the heavy tasks due to its 2GB RAM and constantly stutters when you play heavy games like Deer hunter, Real Racing 3, etc. It was surprising to see that Asphalt 9 which could be played in OPPO A3s, is not compatible with OPPO A5s.
+As smooth as it works in moderate usage, the smartphone cannot handle the heavy tasks and constantly stutters when you play heavy games like Deer hunter, Real Racing 3, etc. It was surprising to see that Asphalt 9, which could be played in Oppo A3s, is not compatible with Oppo A5s.

 Unlike the predecessor, A5s also heats up during heavy usage, and sometimes it becomes difficult to hold it even with the protective case.

-Oppo A5s is fueled by a huge 4230mAh battery, which is even better than the more expensive Honor 8C (Review).
+Oppo A5s is fueled by a massive 4230mAh battery, which is even better than the more expensive Honor 8C.
 In an hour of light usage, which includes texting, calling, browsing social media, and occasional camera usage along with watching YouTube videos, the phone consumed only 11% of battery.

 In heavy usage, however, as the phone started to heat up a little bit, it leeched out more battery and consumed 15% battery in a one-hour session of gaming and multitasking.
 Also, keep in mind that both the light and heavy usage tests were done with 4G LTE connectivity.